pramcistudent/Milestone-Project-1/README.md

 * Add call to action above navbar.
 * Add missing audio files for the album section, currently only 2 of the audio files are linked to the correct music.
 * Update the view tickets modal to show band tour dates and add link to buy tickets.
+* Add portrait images to carousel so on small device screens the images cover the full screen.

 ## Technologies Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) markup language used for the site.